cristianbass01/GUI_robotic_exoskeleton/README.md

 ```

 ### 2.2 Setup environment
+In order to be able to run this application, you need to have ROS Noetic installed on your system.
+If you don't have it installed already, please refer to the official [ROS Noetic website](http://wiki.ros.org/noetic/Installation) for instructions on how to install it.

-Make the setup.sh file executable and run it:
+After the installation of ROS noetic, you could make the setup.sh file executable and run it:
 ```
 chmod +x setup.sh
 ./setup.sh